 As of January 2022, WFBB have a new base at Silverburn Park in Leven.
 Please see our Newsletter for more information.
 Hollie now runs 5 sessions a week across the 3 different age groups, both at Silverburn Park and at different locations across Fife.
 The Squirrels group now incorporates Home Educated children up to 11 years old.

 “Hi, I’m Hollie, a Mum to two beautiful little girls, aged 2 and 4 years old.
 My training is in environmental science and conservation.

 For over 10 years I have been involved in outreach and education initiatives that have sought to increase public engagement, both adults and children, in important environmental issues.
 I have worked in South Africa helping to run a game reserve research camp.
 In Scotland I have worked on Red Squirrels and American Mink.
 I then moved to America and worked as a Communications Specialist at the Cornell Lab of Ornithology, and most recently I completed a research Masters degree in public participation in biodiversity monitoring.
 During my masters I was lucky enough to work with Black Bears, and help study Moose, use drones for wildlife monitoring and I was a teaching assistant, helping teach two general education courses (‘Sustainable Living: Solutions for the 21st Century’ and ‘Environment and Society’).
 We were in America for the last 7 years and we moved back to Scotland for my husband’s job at the University of St Andrews.

 I hope to bring my experience and passion for nature to Wild Fife Babies and Bairns.
 I am so grateful to have the opportunity to spend time with local parents and their beautiful children.
-It has been a challenging year for so many and this has provided a bright light of hope.”
+It has been a challenging few years for so many and this has provided a bright light of hope.”